American pokeweed

 Appearance

 The species can grow up to 250 cm tall and is branched in the upper third.
 The leaves are up to 25 cm long and ovate.
 The shoots are often reddish.
-The drooping inflorescences are characteristic.
-Each flower may form a fruit divided into ten chambers, with one 2 to 3 mm seed per chamber.
-The fruits are first green, later dark red to black.
+The arching overhanging inflorescences are characteristic.
+Each flower may produce one fruit divided into ten chambers, with one 2 to 3 mm seed per chamber.
+The fruits are first green, then dark red, later black, and about 8-10 mm in size.

 Distribution